Subscribe to Candid Magazine

 DON’T WORRY HE WON’T GET FAR ON FOOT

 Madeline’s Madeline showcases director Josephone Decker’s unique and exceptional filming talents.
 Centred around three women: teenager Madeline (Helena Howard), her mother Regina (Miranda July) and her drama teacher/ mentor Evangeline (Molly Parker).
-The story moves as we get introduced to all three characters through the eyes pf Madeine.
-We observe Madeline’s adolescent extremities, such as her self-absorbed nature and eating disorder, her mother’s erratic insecure adolscent behaviour or teacher Evangeline becoming consumed by Madeline.
-We see the film fluctuate from narrative to tangents of visual montages and improvisational theatre and dance scenes; but Decker still manages to produce one cohesive piece of art form.
+The story moves as we get introduced to all three characters through the eyes of Madeine.
+We observe Madeline’s adolescent extremities, plagued by an eating disorder and self-absorption, her mother’s erratic insecure behaviour or Evangeline’s fixation on Madeline.
+Fluctuate from narrative to tangents of visual montages and improvisational theatre and dance scenes; but Decker still manages to produce one cohesive piece of art form.
 Madeline’s Madeline is a highly stimulating, thought-provoking effort that alters the viewer’s preception of what to expect from a film.

 Gael Garcia Bernal stars as university drop out, Juan Nunez, in this rather endearing 80s heist dramedy based on a true story.
 Juan along with his childhood friend Wilson (Leonardo Ortizgris) foolishly and remarkably easy rob one of Mexico City’s national museum 140 prehistoric artefacts and proceed on a road trip to Acapulco to sell them, only to realize that the pieces are too priceless to flog, whilst simultaneously the journey provides a vehicle for self-discovery.
 Remarkably Bernal still looks youthful and energetic enough to make him perfect for the role.
 On overally cute and entertaining film with melancholic undercurrents of lost and misguided youth.